wikimedia/mediawiki-tools-scap/docs/scap3/architecture.rst

 Process model
 -------------

-Scap's basic architecture consists of a main ``deploy`` process run by the user on the deployment host and a number of spawned ``deploy-local`` subprocesses running over SSH that perform the actual work of each deployment "stage".
+Scap's basic architecture consists of a main ``scap deploy`` process run by the user on the deployment host and a number of spawned ``scap deploy-local`` subprocesses running over SSH that perform the actual work of each deployment "stage".

 Structured logging events are sent back over the existing SSH channel, as line-wise JSON, where they are parsed and fed back into a unified logging stream.
-Optionally, a ``deploy-log`` process may be started by the user to filter and view the logging stream during or after the run.
+Optionally, a ``scap deploy-log`` process may be started by the user to filter and view the logging stream during or after the run.

 .. blockdiag::